Vitamin D and Cancer Prevention

-- Vitamin D is essential for the formation, growth, and repair of bones and for normal calcium absorption and immune function.
-It is obtained primarily through exposure of the skin to ultraviolet radiation in sunlight, but it can also be obtained from some foods and dietary supplements.
+- Vitamin D helps the body use calcium and phosphorus to make strong bones and teeth.
+It is obtained primarily through exposure of the skin to sunlight, but it can also be obtained from some foods and dietary supplements.

-- Some studies suggest that higher intakes of vitamin D from food and/or supplements and higher levels of vitamin D in the blood are associated with reduced risks of colorectal cancer; however, the research results overall have been inconsistent.
+- Many studies in humans, but not all, suggest that higher intakes of vitamin D or higher levels of vitamin D in the blood are associated with a reduced risk of colorectal cancer.

 - Whether vitamin D is associated with reduced risks of other cancers, including breast, prostate, and pancreatic cancers, remains unclear.